arturofigueroabim/big-data-analytics/README.md

 Assignment 4 Hadoop: Blocking for entity resolution and Aggregation

-Addignment 5 Hadoop: Joins and N-grams
+Assignment 5 Hadoop: Joins and N-grams

+Assignment 6 Hadoop: Shingling and Text Similarity in MapReduce